mlprt/feedbax/docs/index.md

 By making the library open source now, I hope to receive some feedback about those decisions, and perhaps initiate some structural changes.
 To make that easier I've created GitHub [issues](https://github.com/mlprt/feedbax/issues) documenting my choices and uncertainties.
 The issues largely belong to one of a few categories:

 1. Structural issues: these are the most critical.
 2. Typing issues: I'm not confident these can be resolved.
-Mostly I'm still learning to use typing in Python to the fullest.
+Mostly I'm still learning to use typing in Python.
+At this point, the typing may be useless in places, and serve as nothing more than documentation.
 3. Feature issues:
 4.